anoopj/anoopj.github.io/_posts/2015-03-15-blogging-like-a-hacker.md

 * Create a repository for Github pages.
 * Add the markdown files into the Git repository.
 * Tweak the configuration to use Disqus for commenting.
 * Create a CNAME file.
-[Example](https://github.com/anoopj/anoopj.github.io/blob/master/CNAME).
+[Example file](https://github.com/anoopj/anoopj.github.io/blob/master/CNAME).
 * Commit, push to Github.
 * Make changes to your website's DNS such that your domain name is a CNAME pointing to Github page.
 The exact steps for this depends on your DNS